nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 # Welcome to the Michael E. DeBakey V.A.
 Medical Center Vascular Surgery Service!

 Our rotation began as part of the Baylor College of Medicine peripheral vascular surgery training program initiated by Dr. Michael E. DeBakey in the 1980s{[1](https://books.google.com/books/about/The_History_of_Surgery_in_Houston.html?id=vuKJNgAACAAJ)}.
 It is currently the busiest VA vascular surgery service in the country.
-With 43.5% of our limb salvage population categorized as Black or Hispanic, We serve a patient population with a more racial diversity than even the city of Houston as a whole{[2](https://www.census.gov/quickfacts/houstoncitytexas)}.
+With 43.5% of our limb salvage population categorized as Black or Hispanic, we serve a patient population with a more racial diversity than even the city of Houston as a whole{[2](https://www.census.gov/quickfacts/houstoncitytexas)}.
 You will have an unparalleled opportunity to learn about the surgical management of vascular disease and gain operative skills.

 ## Service Ethos & Structure